Learn about cosmetology programs in community colleges.

 As jobs in cosmetology are on the rise, community colleges

-are implementing more cosmetology programs to provide students with necessary skills, education, and background to succeed in the field.
+are implementing more cosmetology programs to provide students with the necessary skills, education, and background to succeed in the field.

-What is a Cosmetologist’s Job Duties?
+What are a Cosmetologist’s Job Duties?

 A cosmetologist is an individual who is certified to provide services to clients, which may include:

 - Hair Coloring

 How Do I Become a Certified Cosmetologist?

 In order to work as a cosmetologist, you must be state-licensed.
 To achieve this licensing, you typically must graduate from a state-licensed cosmetology program and pass an examination.
 Many community colleges across the country provide students with convenient and accredited programs to help students become licensed and certified practitioners.

 As the requirements and certifications for cosmetologists vary from state to state, community college advisors can help students prepare and find the appropriate resources for state testing.
 For example, as the Houston Community College

 Systems explains, “Students who successfully complete the entire curriculum, and have met the required clock hours are qualified to take the examination for licensing given by the Texas Department of Licensing and Regulation.”
 After completing the examination, “those who are approved by the state will be licensed as professional cosmetologists and will be eligible for placement.”